Szybet/InkWatchy/README.md

 Apart from code things, here are the key features for now:
 - Easy to install [demo](https://github.com/Szybet/InkWatchy/wiki/Trying-out-the-demo-firmware) (no compiling!)
 - Full weather info via open meteo api in charts, 16 day forecast
+- Calendar: *Bare bones* show of events, their time and description from an ICS file (So any calendar should sync)
 - A book reader
    - with pages changable by moving your hand
    - Support for many books